 Radiant heat tubes in the floor will normally run parallel to the outside walls.
 Starting at the floor wall juncture, scan parallel to the wall while moving into the room away from the wall.
 Parallel to the outside wall you should find parallel isothermal rows indicating the location of heat tubes below the surface.
 Perpendicular to the outside wall, you should find rising and falling temperatures at equal distances.
-High temperatures indicate you are scanning a heat tube beneath the floor surface, low falling temperatures indicate a space between the heat tubes
+High temperatures indicate you are scanning a heat tube beneath the floor surface, low falling temperatures indicate a space between the heat tubes.

-- 1. Press SET and then press ▼/▲ to select relatively high emissivity. - Press MODE to select MAX. - To locate radiant heat tubes in floor, temporarily elevate the loop temperature to create hotter spots for identifying tubing runs. - 4.
-Before releasing trigger, press MODE to toggle between MIN, MAX, DIF floor temperatures and record the temperature for future comparison and trending under similar conditions
+- 2. Press MODE to select MAX. - 3.
+To locate radiant heat tubes in floor, temporarily elevate the loop temperature to create hotter spots for identifying tubing runs. - 4.
+Before releasing trigger, press MODE to toggle between MIN, MAX, DIF floor temperatures and record the temperature for future comparison and trending under similar conditions.